Danuta Siedzikówna: Second World War and thereafter

 After their mother was murdered by the Gestapo in Białystok, together with her sister Wiesława, Danuta joined the Home Army in late 1943 or early 1944.
 As part of the underground army's training, she acquired medical skills.
 After the Soviets took Białystok from the German Nazis, she started work as a clerk in the forest inspectorate in Hajnówka.

-Together with other employees of the inspectorate she was arrested in June 1945 by NKVD and UB for collaboration with the anticommunist underground.
+With other employees of the inspectorate, she was arrested in June 1945 by NKVD and UB for collaboration with the anticommunist underground.
 She was liberated from a prison transport convoy by a patrol of a Wilno group of ex-Home Army partisans commanded by Stanisław Wołonciej "Konus", a subordinate of Zygmunt Szendzielarz, "Łupaszko", who were operating in the area.
 "Konus" took the freed prisoners to "Łupaszko"'s camp where some of them, including Danuta, joined his group.
 Subsequently, Siedzikówna served as a medical orderly in the "Konus" troop, and then in the squadron of lieutenant Jan Mazur, "Piast", and that of lieutenant Marian Płuciński, "Mścisław".
 For a short period, her superior was also lieutenant Leon Beynar "Nowina", deputy of "Łupaszko", later known as "Paweł Jasienica" - a notable Polish historian and writer.
 During this time Danuta assumed the pseudonym "Inka".

 The "Łupaszko" brigade was dissolved in September 1945 and Danuta went back to work in the forest inspectorate in Miłomłyn in Ostróda County under the name "Danuta Obuchowicz".
 However, the brigade was re-mobilized in response to Communist repressions in January 1946.
 In the early spring of 1946 Danuta came into contact with second lieutenant Zdzisław Badocha "Żelazny", the commander of one of Łupaszko's squadrons.
 After "Żelazny"'s death, the new commander, second lieutenant Olgierd Christa "Leszek", ordered Danuta to travel to Gdańsk in order to collect medical supplies.

 She was arrested by the UB again on 20 July 1946 in Gdańsk.
-While in prison she was tortured and beaten but refused to give up any information about her contacts in the anti-communist underground and their meeting points.
+While in prison she was tortured and beaten but refused to disclose any information about her contacts in the anti-communist underground and their meeting points.
 Danuta's brutal interrogations were personally supervised by the Head of the Investigations Department at the Voivodeship Office for Public Security, (WUBP), (Polish Secret Police) in Gdańsk, Józef Bik, vel Jozef Gawerski, vel Jozef Bukar.

 In 1968, Bik, vel Bukar emigrated to Sweden, claiming antisemitic persecution.
 An IPN indictment against Bik, vel Gawerski, vel Bukar reads: "Jozef B. is accused of participating in court-sanctioned murders perpetrated against members of Polish Democratic Forces (pol.
 Polskie Siły Demokratyczne) and Polish Secret Army (pol.
 Polska Armia Tajna) whom he was beating and torturing in order to extract confessions".